Death of Brandon Mendoza

-Brandon Mendoza was a Mesa, Arizona, police officer who was killed in 2014 by an undocumented immigrant driving drunk in the wrong lane.
+Brandon Mendoza was a Hispanic Mesa, Arizona, police officer who was killed in 2014 by an illegal immigrant driving drunk in the wrong lane.
 Later investigation found that the driver had a lengthy criminal history and was driving without a license.
 Mendoza was posthumously promoted, and a foundation was set up in his honor.
 His death became a part of the broader public debate regarding US immigration policy.

 Death

 Mendoza died on May 12, 2014, in a head-on collision with Raul Silva-Corona, who had a blood alcohol content of 0.24%, or three-times the legal limit.
 Silva, 42, had driven more than 30 mi in the opposite lane; several police officers had tried to stop or ram his vehicle.
-Silva, an illegal immigrant to the United States, had a criminal record dating back to 1994, which included charges for burglary and assaulting a police officer.
+Silva, an illegal immigrant in the United States, had a criminal record dating back to 1994, which included charges for burglary and assaulting a police officer.
 He was convicted of a conspiracy charge, but missed his hearing sentence and lived as a fugitive.
 He was apprehended by the US Border Patrol in 2012.
 Following Mendoza's death, as Silva had no driver's license, law enforcement had difficulty determining his criminal record.
 Silva-Corona also died in the crash.

 Officer Mendoza, 32, and a 13-year veteran of the police department, was off-duty, having finished his work shift, and was driving his own car when he was hit.
 Mendoza was one of the first officers to volunteer to wear a body camera.